-I have stayed in Obaer Hotel which I recommend as one of the best hotels in Riyadh for being clean and in a good location.
+I have stayed in Obaer Hotel which I recommend as one of the best hotels in Riyadh for being clean, in a good location and a reasonable price.
 I would stay there again and I do recommend it to you.

 I have also stayed in Bazil Hotel Suites, it wasn’t that bad and the location is good but I wouldn’t stay there again as it wasn’t very good in quality for the price.

 The main thing to note when booking hotels in Riyadh is that the scores on Booking.com, for example, are very low.
 I never book hotels that are a 7 rating or less, but it turns out Saudi’s are very critical when it comes to reviews so most hotels are less than 8.
 Try not to let that put you off too much and go for the highest you can.

 For high-end hotels that will not disappoint you in Riyadh then look into: